 I am Nature’s companion.
 I’m beguiled by Nature.
 Human nature.
 Plant nature.
 Animal nature.
 It doesn’t matter as long as it’s natural.
 That goes for medicine and healing as well.

 Becoming more aware and attuned to Nature satisfies my soul like nothing else.
-I’m a natural-born gardener (house plants too), and I’m a Highly Sensitive Person profoundly affected by Nature.
+I’m a natural-born gardener (house plants too), and I’m a Highly Sensitive Person (HSP) profoundly affected by Nature.
 I’ve come to learn the answers really are all here.
 Just look around.
 Listen.
-Pay attention.
-How do I feel, when, where and with whom?
+Pay attention to feelings, when, where and with whom they occur.

-In the evening, my creativity turns toward music and cooking a satisfying meal often with a freshly picked salad from the garden.
-I cherish heart-to-heart connection and a warm embrace, wide smile, and hearty laughter along with thought provoking conversation, spiritual readings, and the unspoken language of hand-drumming.
+Evening creativity turns toward music, and cooking a satisfying meal often with a freshly picked salad from the garden.
+I cherish heart-to-heart connection, a warm embrace, wide smile, and hearty laughter along with thought provoking conversation, spiritual readings, and the unspoken language of hand-drumming.

-Writing, journaling, since a teen has been my closest companion.
-It has seen me through love and loss, relocating, health crises, job changes, death of loved ones, travel, an encyclopedia of emotions, getting from Point A to Point B in understanding, and of course the ensuing insights and gratitude.
-I once heard that a writer’s greatest intimacy is with their own thoughts.
-Mine are often intertwined contemplations of the Tao and a new awareness or appreciation of breathtaking beauty.
+Writing and journaling since a teen have been my closest companions through love and loss, relocating, health crises, job changes, death of loved ones, travel, an encyclopedia of emotions, getting from Point A to Point B in understanding, and of course the ensuing insights and gratitude.
+I wholeheartedly agree that a writer’s greatest intimacy is with their own thoughts.
+Mine are often contemplating the Tao, humanity, and a new awareness from Nature or appreciating its breathtaking beauty.
 Yes, it is all about the journey.
 My journey is about a garden path righting my life.